 Even with the recent passing of Kate Spade and Anthony Bourdain, mental health is a topic still not easily discussed.
 Kate Spade, one of fashion’s most notable forces, sadly took her own life last month leaving behind her husband and daughter.
+Anthony Bourdain also took his own life and left behind a daughter.

 While we’re making great strides in increasing Mental Health Awareness, the subject still tends to feel a bit taboo.
 This matter should surely be handled with caution but we cannot shy away from having the conversation.
 Communication is an important aspect of recovery, maintenance and even survival.